janeburke26/janeburke26.github.io/index.md

 # Personal Experience With Github
 Prior to this summer, I have had no experience with Github, no experince with programming and very little coding experience.
 I look forward to becoming more familiar with Github as it is a very powerful tool when it comes to editing, publicating and educating others on the power of data visualization.

+## My TimelineJS About the Creation of Instagram
+<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1iGL2M6sNxSxQX8pT0p-c4G_TWYBwuG15LA0ltP4DJpE&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

 ## Connect With Me
 [LinkedIn](https://www.linkedin.com/in/jane-burke-6b058b185?trk=people-guest_people_search-card)